 Continue Reading Below

 - Problems moving your legs

 - Bladder and bowel problems

 - Sensitivity to touch

 - Tingling or numbness in your toes

-There is no cure for transverse myelitis or FDA-approved medication to treat it.
-Your doctor may use corticosteroid shots or plasma exchange (PLEX) to make the swelling go down in your spinal cord and relieve some of your symptoms.
+There’s no cure for transverse myelitis and no FDA-approved medication to treat it.
+Steroid shots or plasma exchange (PLEX) may bring down the swelling in your spinal cord and ease other symptoms.